Elemental Shaman DPS Spec, Builds, and Talents — Dragonflight 10.2

 The Viability/Uses of Elemental Shaman Talents

-The following sections will give the author's opinion on the viability of every talent, including whether some are "automatic picks" because there is no circumstance where you do not want them.
-Note that several of the starting talents are picked for you; you do not actually have a choice in the matter.
+The following sections will give the author's opinion on the viability of every talent, including whether some are "automatic picks" because you want them in every circumstance.
 The point requirements to reach the next rows of talents also sometimes force picks.
 Note that these opinions are mostly focused on PvE.

 Ability | Description/Effect |